One third of all practising medical physicists in the UK are graduates from this internationally renowned MSc.

 Through thirty-three hours of laboratory-based lectures and hands-on computing laboratory sessions, you will learn the basic use and implementation of the FLUKA Monte Carlo simulation software.
 The module culminates in a group-based design project or library-based project.

-You will undertake a supervised project, either on campus or off (off-campus projects are typically supervised by a hospital medical physicist).
+You will undertake a supervised project, either on campus or off-campus (off-campus projects are often supervised by a hospital medical physicist).
 The project lasts eleven weeks.
 You will write a dissertation at the end of the project.

 The subject material is delivered through lectures, laboratories and directed reading/research.
 You are given guidance on how to manage your learning, and at each stage in your development you are expected to take responsibility for your own learning.
 Understanding is developed and consolidated through interactions in group meetings, by laboratory work and by private study.
 Project work, leading to the dissertation, is used to integrate material and make knowledge functional.
 The need for physics or engineering graduates to acquire a background knowledge of human biology is supported through dedicated anatomy and physiological function lectures.